IFB-ElixirFr/IFB_Shiny_training/exercise1/README.md

 }
 ```

-Your turn: Read the 3 data sets available on Moodle
+Your turn: Read the 3 data sets available on github

 9. Summary statistics: